SaadARazzaq/Image-enCypher/README.md

 - Upload an image in JPG, JPEG, PNG, or GIF format.
 - Enter a key to encrypt the image using a Caesar cipher.
-- View both the original and encrypted images side by side.
+- View the original, encrypted and decrypted images side by side.
+- See the pixel array of each image as well.
-- Download the original and encrypted images for further analysis.
+- Download the original, encrypted and decrypted images for further analysis.

-## Usage ℹ️

-1. Upload Image: Click on the "Choose an image..." button and select an image file from your local device.
-2. Enter Key: Input a numeric key value to apply the Caesar cipher for encryption.
-3. View Results: Observe the original and encrypted images along with their pixel values.
-4. Download Images: Download the original and encrypted images for offline use or analysis.

 ## How It Works 🛠️

 - The application uses the Streamlit library for the user interface.
 - Uploaded images are encrypted using a Caesar cipher algorithm, where each RGB channel of every pixel is shifted by the specified key value.
-- Encrypted images are displayed alongside the original images for comparison.
-- Users can download the original and encrypted images in PNG format for further examination.
+- These are then decrypted where each RGB channel of every pixel is shifted in reverse by the specified key value

 ## Future Enhancements 🌟

-- Implement additional encryption algorithms for increased security.
+- Implement additional encryption and decryption algorithms for increased security.
-- Add decryption functionality to reverse the encryption process.
 - Enhance the user interface with more customization options and visualizations.

 ## Dependencies 📦